chriswillott/jwst/README.md

 ### dopersistflags.py
 <b>dopersistflags.py</b> flags pixels that reached a very high number of counts in the previous integration.
-    The GROUPDQ array will be flagged with the JUMP_DET flag (this is called after the jump step and snowball flagging so won't interfere with that)
+    The GROUPDQ array will be flagged with the JUMP_DET flag (this is called after the jump step and snowball flagging so won't interfere with that).
-    Only groups within timeconstant after end of previous integration are flagged The input file is overwritten
+    Only groups within timeconstant after end of previous integration are flagged.
+    The input file is overwritten.

 <b>Usage</b>
 A typical calling sequence is:
 ```python